-Here’s a Fact: Before the 1920s, people just lived with bad breath.
+Before the 1920s, people just lived with bad breath.
 It wasn’t until Listerine created a marketing campaign using a dusty old Latin word – halitosis – that made people think they needed treatment.
 Bad breath went from a pesky, personal problem to an embarrassing but common social stigma.
 An estimated 1 in 4 people will experience bad breath regularly.

 What Causes Bad Breath?

-Tobacco.
-Smoking leaves its own unpleasant smell, but smokers and oral tobacco users are at a higher risk for gum disease, another leading cause of bad breath.
+- Tobacco.
+Smoking alone leaves an unpleasant smell, but smokers and oral tobacco users are at a higher risk for gum disease, another leading cause of bad breath.
 Because smoking affects your sense of smell, you might not notice bad breath when it’s present.

-Gum Disease.
+- Gum Disease.
 When the cavity-causing bacteria called plaque coats your teeth it can irritate your gums.
-If left alone, it can form sticky plaque-filled pockets below your gum line, trapping the odor.
+If left untreated, it can form sticky plaque-filled pockets below your gum line that trap odor-causing bacteria.

-Dry Mouth.
+- Dry Mouth.
 Saliva plays an important role in your oral health by cleansing your mouth and removing bad breath causing particles.
-Ever been accused of morning breath?
-This is your culprit.
 Dry mouth naturally occurs during sleep and gets worse if you sleep with your mouth open, though many people suffer from persistent dry mouth even during the day.

 How Do I Know if My Breath Stinks?

 Assessing your own breath is difficult.
 If you are concerned that you may have bad breath, you can enlist the help of a friend, relative, or partner to let you know.